 [(4,3),(9,2)]

-return lists of keys and values respectively. keys
+keys and elems return lists of keys and values respectively. keys is the

 equivalent of map fst .
 Map.toList and elems is the equivalent of map